 Summary & More Resources

-To summarise, LoRa communication is a powerful technology, and LoRaWAN networks great for long-range and large-scale IoT applications.
-Using a LoRa antenna is just one simple way of bringing out more from your existing hardware!
-In other cases, the enhanced robustness and build quality from a fiberglass antenna might be a necessity, depending on where you are deploying your LoRa system!
+To summarise, LR communication is a powerful technology, and LoRaWAN networks great for long-range and large-scale IoT applications.
+Using an LR antenna is just one simple way of bringing out more from your existing hardware!
+In other cases, the enhanced robustness and build quality from a fiberglass antenna might be a necessity, depending on where you are deploying your LR system!

 To learn more, you might want to visit some of our previous articles!